-A 1-dimensional substitution is {\em proper} if every substituted letter has the same prefix, and every substituted letter has the same suffix.
+A 1-dimensional substitution is {\em proper} if every substituted letter begins with the same letter, and every substituted letter ends with the same letter.
 For instance, the substitution $a \to abbabb$, $b \to aabab$ is proper, in that all substituted letters start with $a$ and end with $b$.
 In a proper substitution, every substituted letter is a return word.
 It is always possible to rewrite a substitution to make it proper, without changing the underlying tiling space.
 This rewriting will change the substitution matrix, but the only eigenvalues that can appear or disappear from the rewriting process are zero and roots of unity.
 In particular, the Perron-Frobenius eigenvalue is unchanged.
-If a substitution is proper, then the first \v Cech cohomology is the direct limit of the transpose of the substitution matrix \cite{BD}
+If a substitution is proper, then the first \v Cech cohomology is the direct limit of the transpose of the substitution matrix \cite{BD}.

 Pattern-equivariant cohomology was first defined by Kellendonk and Putnam \cite{Kel, KP} using differential forms, and then recast in \cite{integer} in terms of cochains.
 Here we consider rational pattern-equivariant cohomology using cochains.